awesomemotive/wp-mail-logging/readme.txt

 - New: Error status from mail implementation is logged
 - New: Resend mail
 - Fix: raw mode of message renders attachments as text
+- Fix: fallback to raw mode for json mode if mail is containing html

 = 1.7.0, November 6, 2016 =
 - New: logging host IP